vedantjain8/coin-keeper/README.md

 - [ ] add modal file
 - [ ] fix when editing transaction wallet amount does not update to new wallet
 - [ ] TODOs inline code ko complete karna hai
-- [ ] show distinct category for as menu item text box in add_transaction screen
 - [ ] infinite scroll pagination, lazy loading
 - [ ] fix currency change [on restart the currency changes to default INR]
 - [ ] add mobile platform validation for screen